Updated August 2021

 We can’t go to Philly without popping in to Shane’s, which has been in the city since the 1860s.
 The candy is in glass jars and displayed along the counters in a way that makes you want to buy everything.

-Look for homemade chocolate, caramels and barley sugar shapes, and all kinds of old-fashioned, modern and seasonal candy (you really want to visit if you’re in town at Easter and Christmas time.
+Look for chocolate, caramels and barley sugar shapes made on premises, and all kinds of old-fashioned, modern and seasonal candy.
+You really want to visit if you’re in town at Easter and Christmas time.

 On our first visit, Tiny Traveler left clutching a liberty-bell-shaped chocolate lollypop.
-On our second visit we shares a bag of chocolate-malt balls and non-pareils to share.
+On our second visit we bought a bag of chocolate-malt balls and non-pareils to share.
+The nonpareil are now a routine purchase when we’re in town.
+They come in a nice little box and have incredibly good chocolate coated with the crunchy round sprinkles that give them their name.

 Pin it for later!